pritchardtom/phylip_slurm/README.md

 Y
 ```

 - Again, I didn't need to write the full path to the files `r5b1.phy` and `r5b1.dist` because they were being read from, and written to, the same directory as my SLURM script.
-You might want to do this as you're reading/writing files from/to `scratch` - this is fine to do.
+You might want to do this (type full paths) as you're reading/writing files from/to `scratch` - this is fine to do.

+#### The `wait` Command

+- This is used to ensure the background job `dnadist < input > ouput` has time to read the contents of `input` before it proceeds/cancels.

+- Without this, the job always failed.
+With it, my script now produces the output file `r5b1.dist`.